Collage of photos of congregants

 Live Oak Unitarian Universalist Fellowship: Who We Are

-We are young and old, straight and gay, able-bodied and not, diverse in color, ethnicity, and class.
+We are young and old, straight and gay, able-bodied and not, and diverse in color, ethnicity, and class.
 We walk varied spiritual paths to find meaning and purpose in our lives, but we are united in our belief in the worth and dignity of all people, and the obligation to express our faith through acts of justice and compassion.
-We are listed by the UUA (Unitarian Universalist Association) as one of their newest emerging congregations.
+We are listed by the UUA (Unitarian Universalist Association) as one of their emerging congregations.

-Walkers carrying sign which reads Faith Communities: Coming Out!
-Coming Together!"We come together in friendship and caring to support one another through the many changes of our lives, to give and receive love and hope along the way.
-We hope you'll join us as we create a diverse, spirit-growing, justice-seeking community that is true to our ideals.
+We come together in friendship and caring to support one another through the many changes of our lives, to give and receive love and hope along the way.
+We hope you'll join us as we create a diverse, spirit-growing, justice-seeking community that is true to our ideals

 Love is the doctrine of this church.